Andre Dyson: Regular season

+Playoffs

-Coaching
+Coaching career

-Dyson coached cornerbacks at Weber State, in Ogden, Utah. coached football at Clearfield High School in Clearfield, Utah.
+In 2009, Dyson joined Weber State as an assistant coach.

+In 2012, Dyson was hired as the defensive coordinator for Weber High School.

+In 2014, Dyson was hired as the head football coach for Clearfield High School.
+He resigned following the 2020 season.

+In 2021, Dyson was hired as the cornerbacks coach for Weber State.

-Personal
+Personal life

 Dyson is the younger brother of former NFL wide receiver and Titans teammate Kevin Dyson.
 They were the first brothers in NFL history to score touchdowns in the same game.